BertoCruz/shutterbugs-api/README.md

 This app is the back-end server for the Shutterbugs showcase project

 ## Getting started
-**Warning**: Use of this API & backend server will require the user to download PostgreSQL and PG Admin 4.
-Creating a matching database `showcase_project` and data table `shutterbugs` will also be required.

 Clone down this repo, and cd into it.

 ### Installation